devCU/IPS-SideNote/README.md

 04/18/19

-- New release 1.0.2
+- New release 1.0.2 due on Easter (4/21)
 - Working stable release for 4.3x and 4.4x available in /src folder and compressed on releases page
 - IPS 4.4 version updated for PHP root-namespace
-- Please report and issues, feature requests, or suggestions in Issues
+- Please report any issues, feature requests, or suggestions in [Issues](https://github.com/devCU/IPS-SideNote/issues)

 ## ** 1.0.2 Changelog **